Slobodan Kovačević: Music career

-He took his first musical steps as a high school student auditioning as a singer with well-known Yugoslavian composer-musician Kornelije Kovač (later a member of Indexi and leader of Korni Grupa).
-Only when he began taking guitar lessons with professor Mile Praljak was his true talent for guitar playing discovered.

 He founded the group Lutalice ("The Wanderers") in 1963, which also included rhythmic guitarist Slobodan M. Kovačević (who later founded the group More), bassist Duško Čorlija, drummer Vojo Šimšić and vocalist Zoran Vidović - Cojo.
-Additional members were singers Selma Koluder and Gordana Magaš, who later became a well-known Sarajevo ballerina and choreographer.
+Additional members were singers Selma Koluder and Gordana Magaš, who later became a Sarajevo ballerina and choreographer.
 The second lineup consisted of bassist Fadil Redžić and drummer Miroslav Šaranović, both of whom later joined Indexi.
 A recording from this period is Slobodan Kovačević's first instrumental composition "Snježni kristali" (Snow Crystals), which was recorded in the studios of Radio Sarajevo on 16 April 1965.

 Kovačević joined Indexi in the summer of 1965, and Fadil Redžić, his Lutalice bandmate, joined soon after.
 Both of them, along with the singer Davorin Popović, stayed in the band as core members until Popović's death 2001.

 The first major composition Bodo Kovačević made for Indexi was titled "Pružam ruke" (I Reach Out), with lyrics by Nikola Borota.
 It was written in late 1966 and was recorded at Radio Sarajevo on 13 February 1967.
 With this composition, Indexi took part in the Yugoslav selection for the Eurovision Song Contest, which was organized in Ljubljana (the winner was Slovenian singer Lado Leskovar with Vse rože sveta).

-The composition "Pružam ruke" (I Reach Out) is significant in Yugoslavia's pop-rock scene because it is considered to be the first domestically copyrighted pop/rock composition, and the first authentic pop/rock composition that has been played in their native language.

-Slobodan Kovačević was the most prolific author in Indexi, having written and produced many of their most significant songs, and led the group toward constant innovation and experimentation.
-Some of Indexi's biggest successes were written by Bodo himself ("Somewhere at the End of the Lull" with lyrics by Želimir Altarac Čičak, "Tide", "Dark-Blue River") or in cooperation with Fadil Redžić ("The World in Which I Live" with lyrics by Želimir Altarac Čičak, "Ballad").

-Their most successful album was the 1978 concept album "Modra Rijeka" (The Dark-Blue River), based on the eponymous poem by Mak Dizdar.
-It was conceived by Slobodan Kovačević, who was also the author of almost all of the songs on the album.
-The album was co-produced by Nikola Borota, who became one of the most important music producers of the region.